statengeneraal/laws-markdown/verdrag/hong/kong/international/convention/for/the/safe/and/environmentally/sound/etc/BWBV0006256/README.md

 .1. cause proceedings to be taken in accordance with its law; or

 .2. furnish to the Administration of the ship such information and evidence as may be in its possession that a violation has occurred.
 3. The sanctions provided for by the laws of a Party pursuant to this Article shall be adequate in severity to discourage violations of this Convention wherever they occur.

 ### Article  11

 ####Undue delay or detention of ships

+Treedt in werking op een nader te bepalen tijdstip

 1. All possible efforts shall be made to avoid a ship being unduly detained or delayed under Article 8, 9 or 10 of this Convention.
 2. When a ship is unduly detained or delayed under Article 8, 9 or 10 of this Convention, it shall be entitled to compensation for any loss or damage suffered.

 ### Article  12

 ####Communication of information

+Treedt in werking op een nader te bepalen tijdstip

 Each Party shall report to the Organization and the Organization shall disseminate, as appropriate, the following information: